Baseball in Australia: Notable players

+In 1986, Craig Shipley became the first Australian in the modern era to play in Major League Baseball.
+Graeme Lloyd was the first Australian World Series champion, winning with both the 1996 and 1998 New York Yankees.
+In 1999, Dave Nilsson became the first Australian to be named a Major League All-Star.
+Liam Hendriks of Perth was a three-time All-Star in Major League Baseball and one of the best closers in the sport.
+Travis Bazzana of Turramurra High School in South Turramurra was the first overall pick in the 2024 MLB draft.

+Domestically, Tim Kennelly of the Perth Heat is one of the most accomplished players in national history.
+By January 2024, he held the Australian Baseball League records for home runs, hits, runs batted in and games played.

 Secondary school level

 Australian Schools Championships

 The Australian Schools Championships for baseball, also informally named at all levels 'schoolboys', is an annual secondary school tournament that has been officially running since 1989.
 It includes an Open and U-15 tournament.
 Currently New South Wales, Victoria, South Australia, Queensland, Western Australia and the ACT compete in the Championship.

 Teams are picked by their state's school sport association from their respective schoolboys state titles.
 It also provides an opportunity for the Australia national schoolboy baseball team to be picked.